Personal information management: Information items, forms, and fragmentation

-Information sent and received takes many different information forms in accordance with a growing list of communication modes, supporting tools, and people's customs, habits, and expectations.
-People still send paper-based letters, birthday cards, and thank you notes.
-But increasingly, people communicate using digital forms of information including emails, digital documents shared (as attachments or via a file hosting service such as Dropbox), blog posts and social media updates (e.g., using a service such as Facebook), text messages and links, text, photos, and videos shared via services such as Twitter, Snapchat, Reddit, and Instagram.
+Information sent and received takes many different information forms.
+Paper-based items such as letters are still sent by some people, but increasingly, people communicate using digital forms of information.
+These include emails, digital documents shared (as attachments or via a file hosting service such as Dropbox), blog posts and social media updates (e.g., using a service such as Facebook), text messages and links, text, photos, and videos shared via services such as Twitter, Snapchat, Reddit, and Instagram.

 People work with information items as packages of information with properties that vary depending upon the information form involved.
 Files, emails, "tweets", Facebook updates, blog posts, etc. are each examples of the information item.
 The ways in which an information item can be manipulated depend upon its underlying form.
 Items can be created but not always deleted (completely).
 Most items can be copied, sent and transformed as in, for example, when a digital photo is taken of a paper document (transforming from paper to digital) and then possibly further transformed as when optical character recognition is used to extract text from the digital photo, and then transformed yet again when this information is sent to others via a text message.

 Information fragmentation is a key problem of PIM often made worse by the many information forms a person must work with.
 Information is scattered widely across information forms on different devices, in different formats, in different organizations, with different supporting tools.

 Information fragmentation creates problems for each kind of PIM activity.
 Where to keep new information?
 Where to look for (re-find) information already kept?
 Meta-level activities, such as maintaining and organizing, are also more difficult and time-consuming when different stores on different devices must be separately maintained.
 Problems of information fragmentation are especially manifest when a person must look across multiple devices and applications to gather together the information needed to complete a project.